Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-work-with-node-wallet.md

 # Node Wallet

-Every node has a connected wallet that enables a node with:
+Every node has a connected wallet providing:

 * ability to mine.
 * ability to sign transactions.